Tamara-Ebi-Pere-Victor/celo-fe/README.md

 ## Description

-Welcome to Celo FrontEnd 101, a web application enable user to view, buy, add, update and delete their own product in the marketplace.
-Users can view items they've bought and how many times they've bought that item.
-It uses the Celo Eur stable currency.
+Welcome to Celo FrontEnd 101, this is a marketplace dapp that enables user to view, buy, add, update and delete their own product in the marketplace.
+It has a cool way of showing users their transaction history by allowing them view items they've bought and how many times they've bought that item.
+It uses the Celo Eur stable currency for payment confirmation.

 ## Feature